Foreign Secretary Liz Truss joins Tory leadership race

 - Published

-Foreign Secretary Liz Truss has become the 10th senior Conservative MP to launch a bid to succeed Boris Johnson as party leader and prime minister.
+Foreign Secretary Liz Truss has launched a bid to succeed Boris Johnson as party leader and prime minister.

 The race widened significantly over the weekend, with many leadership hopefuls setting out competing tax plans as a core element of their pitches.